What Security Guards Can & Can’t Do

 If you are considering a role in security, it can be confusing as to why we run two courses, one for a security guard and one for a door supervisor, when you may think they are the same thing.

-In truth, they can be very similar roles.
+In truth, they are very similar roles.
 The main difference is that a door supervisor is LICENSED to work in places where ALCOHOL is consumed, and a security guard is NOT.

-We suggest you take the door supervisor course as you can work both roles.
-If you are against working for premises that serve alcohol and would never take a job there, you might want to take the shorter security guard course.
+We suggest taking the door supervisor course as it qualifies you for both roles.
+However, if you are against working in premises that serve alcohol and would never take a job there, you might prefer the shorter security guard course.

 What Does It Take to Become a Security Guard?

-One excellent thing about becoming a security guard is the more accessible barrier to entry.
-There is a course to take, and you must apply for a licence.
-But the great news is that the course takes from four to six days and you could have your licence within four weeks of applying.
-So, you could start your first shift in three weeks from deciding to become one!
+One great thing about becoming a security guard is the accessible barrier to entry.
+Yes, you need to take a course and apply for a licence, but the good news is that the course only takes four to six days, and you could have your licence within four weeks of applying.
+That means you could start your first shift just three weeks after deciding to become one!

-If you are concerned about taking a course, you’ll be pleased to know that 95% of people pass the first time.
-And you can grab a gold or platinum deal which means you can get free retakes or a full refund if you don’t pass the first time.
+If you’re worried about taking the course, you’ll be pleased to know that 95% of people pass on their first attempt.
+Plus, with our gold or platinum deals, you can get free retakes or a full refund if you don’t pass the first time.

-There are no academic qualifications to take the course; all you need is to have a good level of English and be over 18 years of age.
-To apply for your licence, you’ll need to provide proof you are entitled to work in the UK, and you’ll need to be able to pass a background check on your mental health and criminal record.
+There are no academic qualifications required to take the course; you just need a good level of English and to be over 18 years old.
+To apply for your licence, you’ll need to provide proof that you are entitled to work in the UK and be able to pass a background check on your mental health and criminal record.

-Can You Become a One With a Criminal Record?
+Can You Become a Security Guard With a Criminal Record?

 After passing your security guard or door supervisor course, you must apply for your licence.
-It’s a frequent question and concern about whether you will have your application denied because of having a criminal record.
-Well, getting a criminal record is not difficult in the UK.
-Around 11 million people in the UK have a criminal offence which is around one for every six men, women and children.
-It’s also estimated that one in three men has a criminal offence.
+A common concern is whether a criminal record will result in a denied application.
+In the UK, having a criminal record is not uncommon.
+Around 11 million people, or roughly one in six, have a criminal offence, with an estimated one in three men having a criminal record.

-So with those stats, it’s just as well criminal convictions don’t mean a life of unemployment.
-In fact, you can still be a doctor or an MP if you have a criminal record; however, it does depend on the offence.
+Fortunately, having a criminal conviction doesn’t mean a life of unemployment.
+You can still become a doctor or an MP with a criminal record, depending on the offence.
 The same applies to becoming a security professional.
-Because you are in a position of responsibility and are dealing with the public, the SIA is interested in those types of crimes which would make a person unsuitable for this type of work.
+Because this role involves responsibility and public interaction, the SIA focuses on crimes that would make someone unsuitable for this type of work.

 The types of offences the SIA considers relevant include:

-Offences that were minor and happened long ago are unlikely to prevent a licence from being granted.
-The SIA will also look at the severity of an offence, so if a prison sentence were given rather than a fine, the SIA would be less likely to grant a licence.
+Minor offences that happened long ago are unlikely to prevent a licence from being granted.
+The SIA also considers the severity of an offence, so if a prison sentence was given rather than a fine, they are less likely to grant a licence.

-The SIA will also look more harshly on a pattern or string of offences rather than a single misdemeanour.
-If you are concerned about spending money on a course and a licence only to be refused, then you can check with our handy tool where you can input some basic details about your offences.
+Additionally, the SIA also look more harshly on a pattern or string of offences rather than a single misdemeanour.
+If you are concerned about spending money on a course and a licence only to be refused, you can use our handy tool where you can input some basic details about your offences.
 The tool will give you a better idea of whether the SIA will grant your licence.

 What Security Guards Can & Can’t Do: A Brief Overview

-We often think of security guards as police officers with fewer powers, which is true.
-But, for the most part, security guards are more like members of the general public.
-They have no more rights than any other member of the public.
+We often think of security guards as police officers with fewer powers, which is true to an extent.
+However, security guards are, for the most part, similar to members of the general public and have no more rights than any other citizen.

 Did you know that any person in the UK can legally perform a citizen’s arrest?
-It’s just that I doubt many of us have ever tried!
-Yes, security guards liaise with the police as they are in the business of preventing and dealing with crime.
+It’s just that most of us have never had the occasion to try!
+Security guards do liaise with the police as they work to prevent and deal with crime, but their powers are quite limited.

-Carrying weapons in the UK is not legal, and as such, not even security guards are allowed to carry guns, batons, tasers, or pepper spray, which the police can do.
-The only item a security guard has is a set of handcuffs.
-These are not weapons; they are an aid to detaining a person after a citizen’s arrest is made by the security guard and are only used until the police arrive.
+The primary action a security guard can take is to perform a citizen’s arrest, and this must be done under specific circumstances.
+Security guards in the UK are not allowed to carry weapons.
+Unlike the police, they cannot carry guns, batons, tasers, or pepper spray.
+The only item a security guard might have is a set of handcuffs.
+These are not weapons but tools to help detain a person after a citizen’s arrest is made, and are used only until the police arrive.

 Can Security Guards Detain You?

-As mentioned above, a security guard can detain you, but they must have good reason to do so.
-When detaining you, they are carrying out a citizen’s arrest and the rules they must follow are set out in Section 24A of the Police and Criminal Evidence Act.
+As mentioned above, a security guard can detain you, but they must have a valid reason to do so.
+When detaining someone, they are performing a citizen’s arrest, and the rules they must follow are outlined in Section 24A of the Police and Criminal Evidence Act.

-• They witness or have reasonable grounds to believe a person has committed a crime.
+- They witness or have reasonable grounds to believe you have committed a crime.

-• They witness or have reasonable grounds to believe a person is in the act of committing a crime.
+- They witness or have reasonable grounds to believe you are in the act of committing a crime.

-• To protect a person from causing injury to themselves or others.
+- To protect you from causing injury to yourself or others.

-• To prevent a person from leaving the scene before a police officer arrives to assume responsibility.
+- To prevent you from leaving the scene before a police officer arrives to take over responsibility.

 Can Security Guards Touch You?